-Since I was a child, my favorite candy from Harry & David has been its truffles…and what better way to celebrate Mother’s Day than to share these sweet and dreamy treats that bring back such fond memories!
+Since I was a child, my favorite candy from Harry & David has been its truffles.
+So, what better way to celebrate Mother’s Day than to share these sweet and dreamy treats that bring back such fond memories?!

 Truffles melt very easily, making them perfect in this decadent brownie cookie recipe that will be the focal point of your Mother’s Day dessert board.
 I used the truffles to make a dark chocolate reduction, which I then mixed into the cookie batter, making these cookies deep, rich, and impossible to resist.